 The World Bank is a vital source of financial and technical assistance to developing countries around the world.
 They are not a bank in the ordinary sense but a unique partnership to reduce poverty and support development.
-The World Bank Group comprises five institutions managed by their member countries.
 Established in 1944, the World Bank Group is headquartered in Washington, D.C.

 The World Economic Forum, committed to improving the state of the world, is the International Organization for Public-Private Cooperation.
 The Forum engages the foremost political, business and other leaders of society to shape global, regional and industry agendas.
 It was established in 1971 as a not-for-profit foundation and is headquartered in Geneva, Switzerland.
 The Forum strives in all its efforts to demonstrate entrepreneurship in the global public interest while upholding the highest standards of governance.